MaterializeInc/materialize/doc/user/content/concepts/clusters.md

 You choose the size of your cluster (`25cc`, `50cc`, `100cc`, etc.) based on the resource requirements of your workload.
 Larger clusters have more compute resources available and can therefore process data faster and handle larger data volumes.

-You can resize a cluster at any time, even while the cluster is running, to respond to changes in your workload.
+You can resize a cluster to respond to changes in your workload.

+{{< note >}}

+Resizing incurs downtime, as it requires all objects in the cluster to hydrate.
+In the future, it will be possible to resize clusters with no downtime {{% gh 20010 %}}.

+{{</ note >}}

 ## Key properties